Massive Nonplanar Two-Loop Maximal Unitarity: Parametrization of Hepta-Cut Solutions

-Previous classifications of kinematical solutions in the planar double box with up to four massive legs \cite{Larsen:2012sx,Johansson:2012zv,Johansson:2013sda,CaronHuot:2012ab}, the nonplanar double box \cite{Sogaard:2013yga} and three-loop triple box \cite{Sogaard:2013fpa} with massless external lines suggest that the hepta-cut branches can understood from distributions of vertices.
-This turns out to be true to some extent in the general four-point two-loop crossed box.
+The degeneracy of maximal-cut solutions is customarily understood diagrammatically from the possible distributions of chiralities at the on-shell vertices.
 Momentum conservation in a three-point vertex forces either square or angle spinor products to align.
 Phrased slightly differently, the positive or negative chirality spinors of the momenta are collinear, $\lambda_a\propto\lambda_b\propto\lambda_c$ or $\tilde\lambda_a\propto\tilde\lambda_b\propto\tilde\lambda_c$.
-We choose to depict such vertices as $\circ$ and $\bullet$ and refer to them as antiholomorphic ($\overline{\text{MHV}}$) and holomorphic (MHV) respectively.
-Vertices that involve more than three particles or massive momenta do not have a well-defined chirality.
+We choose to depict such vertices as $\circ$ and $\bullet$ and refer to them as antichiral ($\overline{\text{MHV}}$) and chiral (MHV) respectively.
+Vertices involving more than three particles or massive momenta do not have a well-defined chirality.

-As a consequence of proportionality of spinors, uninterrupted chains of like-chirality vertices between external legs correspond special kinematics and should therefore be disregarded.
-Consider for instance a nonplanar double box in which the vertices that attach to external momenta $k_1$ and $k_2$ are both holomorphic.
-Then $k_1$ and $k_2$ are in fact orthogonal,

-The maximal cut of the all-massive nonplanar double box has two massless three-point vertices in a 2-mass-easy sub-box.
-Applying the above prescription suggests that we should expect four solutions, but in the previous section we found six.
-The explanation is that those solutions actually correspond to the four distinct distributions of chiralities, but two of them are in fact two-fold degenerate as is visible in fig.~\ref{VERTICES2MEASY}.

-Once the pair of momenta in the sub-box contains at least one massless momentum, the counting works and the map is one-to-one as expected.
-In order to ensure healthy kinematics when more legs are massless, we add a supplementary condition: a valid diagram with nonchiral vertices is compatible with all massless limits for general momenta.
-The virtue of this rule is illustrated in fig.~\ref{NOSHOWDIAGRAMS} for two graphs that do not appear in our hepta-cut solutions.
-To better understand this, suppose that the remaining leg in the sub-box in the left diagram is also massless.
-Then either $k_1\cdot k_4 = 0$ or $k_3\cdot k_4 = 0$ depending on the chirality of the fourth vertex.
-In practice, it is probably easiest to obtain the full variety of diagrams for a given configuration of massive and massless legs from the purely massless case \cite{Sogaard:2013yga} by introducing nonchiral vertices and eventually removing redundant graphs.
+In recent studies, a one-to-one correspondence between diagrams and kinematic solutions was found for the planar double box with up to four massive legs \cite{Larsen:2012sx,Johansson:2012zv,Johansson:2013sda,CaronHuot:2012ab}, the two-loop crossed box \cite{Sogaard:2013yga} and the planar three-loop triple box \cite{Sogaard:2013fpa}.

+The situation is different for the two-loop crossed box.
+Consider the four-mass case which we know gives rise to six classes of hepta-cut solutions.
+The maximal cut leaves two massless on-shell three-vertices in a 2-mass-easy sub-box and hence we would erroneously predict only four solutions based on the diagrams in fig.~\ref{VERTICES2MEASY}.
+The cause of this mismatch is that solutions $\mc S_3$ and $\mc S_5$ actually correspond to the same opposite-chirality diagram and similarly for $\mc S_4$ and $\mc S_6$.